jhonderson/plaid-to-aspirebudget/README.md

 ```

 There are 2 ways to execute the transactions retrieval process, manual ad-hoc execution or scheduling:
-1. Go to your Google spreadsheet and click Extensions > Aspire > Download Transactions From Plaid
+1. Manual: Go to your Google spreadsheet and click Extensions > Aspire > Download Transactions From Plaid
-2. In your AppScript project, go to Triggers and add a new trigger.
+2. Scheduling: In your AppScript project, go to Triggers and add a new trigger.
 For daily executions at midnight use these options:
    - Choose which function to run: `onDailyScheduledExecution`
    - Which runs at deployment: `Head`
    - Select event source: `Time-driven`